 Become a detective and solve exciting crime cases at many locations in Switzerland.
 You can easily register on the website and receive the puzzles by mail.
 Here you can learn more and register directly.

 Whether swings, slides, climbing towers, rope bridges and much more.
 A visit to an outdoor playground makes children's hearts beat faster.
 The Robinson playground Grotzenwäldli in Engelberg, for example, offers an exciting pirate adventure and is an exciting experience for all visitors.
-Other great playgrounds that are free of charge include the Robinson playground in Muttenz, the La Cigale playground in Lausanne, the Seeburgpark adventure playground in Kreuzlingen and the Schattwäldli playground in Zug.
+Other great and free playgrounds are for example the Robinson playground Muttenz, the playground La Cigale in Lausanne, the adventure playground Seeburgpark in Kreuzlingen and the Schattwäldli playground in Zug.

-A game of chess in the open air sound like your thing?
+A game of chess outdoors sound like your thing?
 Street chess is where players gather on public chess courts and play chess with oversized pieces.
 You can find these squares in many cities in Switzerland, for example in Zurich on the Lindenhof, at the Grossmünster terrace and on the Hohe Promenade.
 But also in Bern, Lucerne and Geneva you can find street chess fields.

 A round of table tennis is fun and brings people together.
 In Zurich you'll find two ping-pong tables near the main train station and in Basel on Güterstrasse.
 You will also find ping pong tables open to the public all over Switzerland, where you can let off steam.
 Have a bat and a ball ready and you're ready to go.